TexasInstruments/edgeai-tidl-tools/README.md

 ## Notes

--  These examples are only for basic functionally testing and performance benchmarking (Latency and memory bandwidth).
+-  These examples are only for basic functionally testing and performance benchmarking (latency and memory bandwidth).
 Accuracy of the models can be benchmarked using the python module released here [edgeai-benchmark](https://git.ti.com/cgit/jacinto-ai/jacinto-ai-benchmark)

 ## License
-Please see the License under which this repository is made available: [LICENSE](./LICENSE)
+Please see the license under which this repository is made available: [LICENSE](./LICENSE)